Personalised plans to better your health

 Are you confused by dietary information overload?
 Imagine if there was a diet that was designed especially for you…

 At Nutrition Biomed you will find expert personalised nutrition advice which is tailored to your needs as an individual, because there is no one-size-fits-all when it comes to health.

 Each individual has their own nutritional needs depending on their genetics, medical history, family history, medications, food preferences, current health status, lifestyle and dietary patterns.

 We use the latest evidenced based practices on dietary management of disease and prevention to improve your health outcomes including nutrigenomics where appropriate.

-Dr Maree Brinkman is an Accredited Practicing Dietitian with years of research, and private practice experience.
+Dr Maree Brinkman is a Nutritional Consultant with years of research, and private practice experience.
 She holds a Master’s degree in Dietetics and a PhD in Nutritional Epidemiology (cancer and nutrition)

 The best health outcomes are achieved in collaboration, which is why we communicate regularly with you and your doctor, oncologist, specialists, surgeons, allied health and other practitioners.

 WORKING TOGETHER TO GET THE BEST DIET FOR YOU

 Maree is the Founder and Head Consultant at Nutrition Biomed in Melbourne, and Assistant Professor at Maastricht University.
 The main focus of Maree’s work is all aspects of cancer management and prevention.